jjavier-chool/Final-Intro-Machine-Learning/README.md

 # Final-Intro-Machine-Learning
 The final project for CS429.
+Investigates the main mechanisms and design principles of Reinforcement Learning.

 ## How to Run
 You can run tasks manually using each of: